 Journalism

 COURSES

-200 Newspaper Journalism
+200 Introduction to Journalism in the 21st Century

-This course offers a broad overview of the practice of newspaper journalism combined with rigorous training in news writing.
-Students will be required to write numerous short articles and several longer pieces of reporting.
-Readings and discussion topics will include the history, ethics and techniques of newspaper reporting.
-Students must have solid writing skills and the self confidence to conduct interviews.
+This course offers a broad overview of the practice of journalism combined with rigorous training in news writing.
+Students will be required to write a number of short articles and several longer pieces of journalistic writing.
+Readings and discussion topics will include the history of journalism in the United States and the ethics and techniques of reporting across media platforms.
+Students will be conducting interviews as part of the course.
+The course will focus special attention on current events, news literacy and the role of a free press in a challenging time.

-Attributes: Appropriate for First-Year, ENST Discip Spec (ESDS), Writing in the Discipline
+Attributes: Appropriate for First-Year, ENST Discip Spec (ESDS)

 Judaic Studies

 MAJOR

-Eleven courses:
+Eleven (11) courses:

-HEBR 202 [previously 200], 231 or equivalent
+- HEBR 202, 231 or equivalent

-JDST/RELG 104: Judaism
+- JDST/RELG 204: Judaism

-RELG 103: Hebrew Scriptures in Context
+- JDST/RELG 203: Hebrew Scriptures in Context

-One course focused on Late Antiquity or the Medieval period (Kabbalah; Jews in the Medieval World; Crusades; Love, Sex & Hebrew Texts)
+- One course focused on Late Antiquity or the Medieval period

+- -Kabbalah;

+- -Jews in the Medieval World;

+- -Crusades;

+- -Love, Sex & Hebrew Texts

-JDST 250/RELG 260: Beyond Belief
+- JDST 250/RELG 260: Beyond Belief

-One course focusing on the American Jewish Experience (Judaism in the US; American Jewish Literature; Jews & Hollywood)
+- One course focusing on the American Jewish Experience

+- -Judaism in the US;

+- -American Jewish Literature;

+- -Jews & Hollywood

-One course focusing on Israel (Arab Israeli Conflict; Israeli Politics; Mid East Cinema)
+- One course focusing on Israel

+- -Arab Israeli Conflict;

+- -Israeli Politics;

+- -Mid East Cinema

+- Two Electives

-Two Electives (Women, Gender & Judaism; Jewish Environmental Ethics; Holocaust in Italian Cinema; Ethnography of Jewish Experience)
+- -Women, Gender & Judaism;

+- -Jewish Environmental Ethics; Holocaust in Italian Cinema;

+- -Ethnography of Jewish Experience;

+- -The Holocaust

-RELG 390 (or methods course in an appropriate discipline) JDST 490 or JDST 550: Senior Thesis
+- RELG 410 (or methods course in an appropriate discipline)

+- JDST 490 or JDST 550: Senior Thesis

 MINOR

-Six courses:
+Six (6) courses: